 Anchor Standard The student demonstrates an understanding of 9-12 Standard Therefore, the student is able to Economics Anchor Standard 15 Alaska Economies: State, Local, and Tribal SS.9-12.15.1 Explain the impact of common resource ownership and resource management on Alaska's economy.
 SS.9-12.15.2 Develop a claim for the management of the Permanent Fund using evidence to support its impact on Alaska's economy.
 SS.9-12.15.3 Explain the relationship between the Alaska Permanent Fund Corporation and the Permanent Fund Dividend.
 SS.9-12.15.4 Compare and contrast the state tax structures of Alaska with other states.
 SS.9-12.15.5 Evaluate the effects on local and state economies that would result in increases and decreases in state taxes on resource development.
-SS.9-12.15.7 Compare and contrast the varying points of view and opinions regarding global and federal factors in Alaska's resource management, such as increases in global supply.
+SS.9-12.15.6 Compare and contrast the varying points of view and opinions regarding global and federal factors in Alaska's resource management, such as increases in global supply.
+SS.9-12.15.7 Describe the economic differences between ANCSA regional and local village corporations and Tribal and local governments.
 SS.9-12.15.8 Construct an argument about the benefits and/or drawbacks of the profit-sharing structure of ANCSA regional corporations.
 SS.9-12.15.9 Evaluate the impact of Tribal, local, state, and federal governmental policies on the economic well-being of Alaska citizens.